-Backblaze updates your account daily with details on what’s happening with your B2 files.
-These reports are accessible through the B2 interface under the Reports tab.
-Clicking on reports will reveal an easy to understand visual charge showing you the average number of GB stored, total GB downloaded and total number of transactions for the month.
+Backblaze updates your account daily with details on what’s happening with your B2 Cloud Storage files.
+These reports are accessible through the Backblaze B2 interface under the Reports tab.
+Clicking on reports will reveal an easy to understand visual charge showing you the average number of gigabytes stored, total gigabytes downloaded, and total number of transactions for the month.

-Look further down the page for a breakdown of monthly transactions by type, along with charts that help you track average GB stored, GB downloaded and count of average stored files for the month.
+Look further down the page for a breakdown of monthly transactions by type, along with charts that help you track average gigabytes stored, gigabytes downloaded, and count of average stored files for the month.

 Caps and Alerts

-One of our goals with B2 was to take the surprise out cloud storage fees.
-The B2 web GUI sports a Caps & Alerts section to help you control how much you spend on B2.
+One of our goals with B2 Cloud Storage was to take the surprise out cloud storage fees.
+The Backblaze B2 web GUI sports a Caps & Alerts section to help you control how much you spend on Backblaze B2.

 And There’s More

-That’s an overview of the B2 web GUI to help you get started using B2 Cloud Storage.
-If you’re more technical and are interested in connecting to B2 using our API instead, make sure to check out our B2 Starter Guide for a comprehensive overview of what’s under the hood.
+That’s an overview of the B2 Cloud Storage web GUI to help you get started using B2 Cloud Storage.
+If you’re more technical and are interested in connecting to Backblaze B2 using our API instead, make sure to check out our Backblaze B2 Starter Guide for a comprehensive overview of what’s under the hood.

-Still have questions about the B2 web GUI, or ideas for how we can make it better?
+Still have questions about the B2 Cloud Storage web GUI, or ideas for how we can make it better?
 Fire away in the comments, we want to hear from you!